Rootkit

 Rootkit installation can be automated, or an attacker can install it after having obtained root or administrator access.
-Obtaining this access is a result of direct attack on a system, i.e. exploiting a vulnerability (such as privilege escalation) or a password (obtained by cracking or social engineering tactics like "phishing").
+Obtaining this access is a result of direct attack on a system, i.e., exploiting a vulnerability (such as privilege escalation) or a password (obtained by cracking or social engineering tactics like "phishing").
 Once installed, it becomes possible to hide the intrusion as well as to maintain privileged access.
 Full control over a system means that existing software can be modified, including software that might otherwise be used to detect or circumvent it.

 Rootkit detection is difficult because a rootkit may be able to subvert the software that is intended to find it.
-Detection methods include using an alternative and trusted operating system, behavioral-based methods, signature scanning, difference scanning, and memory dump analysis.
+Detection methods include using an alternative and trusted operating system, behavior-based methods, signature scanning, difference scanning, and memory dump analysis.
 Removal can be complicated or practically impossible, especially in cases where the rootkit resides in the kernel; reinstallation of the operating system may be the only available solution to the problem.
 When dealing with firmware rootkits, removal may require hardware replacement, or specialized equipment.